Priya Jaikumar, Ph.D.

-Priya Jaikumar is Associate Professor in the Department of Cinema and Media Studies.
+Priya Jaikumar is Professor of Cinematic Arts in the Division of Cinema and Media Studies.
 A historian and theorist of film, she has written on colonial cinemas, postcolonial theory, South Asian and European commercial, art and non-theatrical films, comparative modernities and aesthetics in film, critical theories of film history, place and space in cinema, film and cultural geography, and transnational feminism.
 Her current work is in the fields of environmental and elemental humanities, particular in relation to the Global South.

-In the Department of Cinema and Media Studies, Jaikumar teaches undergraduate and graduate survey courses on international sound cinema, the historical film genre, film and memory, global blockbusters, critical theories of history and modernity, postcolonial theory, state theory, and Indian cinema.
-Jaikumar served on the Board of Directors of the Society of Cinema and Media Studies from 2006-2009, and previously worked as Assistant Professor of Film at the English Department in Syracuse University, where she was awarded the Department’s 2002 undergraduate teaching award.
+She has served on close to 50 dissertation committees in a range of disciplines, and in 2018 Jaikumar was awarded the USC mentoring award in the “Faculty Mentoring Graduate Students” category.
+She has also served on the Board of Directors of the Society of Cinema and Media Studies from 2006-2009, and previously worked as Assistant Professor of Film at the English Department in Syracuse University, where she was awarded the Department’s 2002 undergraduate teaching award.
 She received her Ph.D. from the Department of Radio, TV and Film at Northwestern University, and her dissertation was honored by the Society of Cinema and Media Studies.

-Prior to joining academia, Jaikumar was a television reporter and print journalist in New Delhi, India, publishing her writings with The Times of India, The Indian Express, and the journal A&M (Advertising and Marketing).
-Her more recent and forthcoming appearances on television as a cultural commentator include Al Jazeera’s “Hollywood: Chronicle of an Empire” hosted by Marwar Bishara (March 2014), and the German documentary “Tiki-Pop: Paradise Remade” (ARTE channel, Germany, 2016).
+Prior to her academic life, Jaikumar was a television reporter and print journalist in New Delhi, India, and publishing her writings with The Times of India, The Indian Express, and the journal A&M (Advertising and Marketing).
+Her more recent appearances on television as a cultural commentator include Al Jazeera’s “Hollywood: Chronicle of an Empire” hosted by Marwar Bishara (March 2014), and the German documentary “Tiki-Pop: Paradise Remade” (ARTE channel, Germany, 2016).

 “Feminist and Non-Western Interrogations of Authorship.”
 In Routledge Companion to Cinema and Gender, edited by Kristin Hole, Dijana Jelaca, E. Ann Kaplan and Patrice Patro, (NY: Routledge UP, 2017), 206-214

 “Insurgent Place as Visual Space: Location Shots and Rival Geographies of 1857 Lucknow.”
 In Silent Cinema and the Politics of Space, edited by Jennifer Bean, Anupama Kapse and Laura Horak.
 (Indiana: Indiana UP, 2014), 47-70.